 Home Hospice Rotation (2.5 months)

-Fellows master the clinical and regulatory intricacies of delivering home hospice care during their time with Hospice By the Bay, a Medicare certified hospice program directed by Dr. Molly Bourne.
+Fellows master the clinical and regulatory intricacies of delivering home hospice care during their time with By the Bay Health, a Medicare certified hospice program directed by Dr. Molly Bourne.
 Working under the supervision of Dr. Bourne and Dr. Jessica Safra, fellows participate in weekly interdisciplinary case conferences and conduct home visits with all members of the hospice interdisciplinary team.
 Fellows also receive additional didactic instruction focused on managing transitions of care as well as the medical and regulatory knowledge essential to hospice.
 Because a career in hospice frequently includes caring for children, two weeks of this rotation focus on minors receiving either hospice care or participating in the California hospice waiver – a program that allows children with life-limiting or life-threatening medical conditions to receive community or home-based supportive services.
 Finally, during this rotation fellows also participate in UCSF’s Bridges home-based palliative care program, joining Dr. Brook Calton to see home-bound patients whose goals are not consistent with Hospice.

 Pediatric Palliative Care (0.5 month)